aronlim47-maker/balance-rpg-workload-manager/README.md

 ### Out of Scope for This Build

-Machine learning, burnout diagnosis or prediction, therapy claims, automatic messages to lecturers or teammates, live calendar integration, push notifications, social comparison, multiplayer systems, combat mechanics and an equipment economy are outside this build.
+Machine learning, burnout diagnosis or prediction, therapy claims, automatic messages to lecturers or teammates, live calendar integration, push notifications, social comparison, multiplayer systems, shared-commitment approval, combat mechanics and an equipment economy are outside this build.

 ## References